-- A defined contribution plan means that the money you save is what you have to spend when you retire. - A defined benefit plan (like NPERS) means that the amount you put into the plan is mostly irrelevant when you qualify for retirement.
+- A defined contribution plan means that the money you save is what you have to spend when you retire. - You save a set percent each month and that money accumulates individually. - A defined benefit plan (like NPERS) means that the amount you put into the plan is mostly irrelevant when you qualify for retirement.
 Instead there is a formula. - Years \ Average Compensation \ .02